Lambeth’s mission to open up the creative and cultural sector for all young people.

 ELEVATE Neighbourhoods is led by the Elevators, ELEVATE’s youth advisory group.
 Following an open call and online briefing hosted by the Elevators, the group assessed and scored 19 project applications.
 Seven awards of £7,000 were made to these organisations:

-Between September 2020 and March 2021 these organisations will work with 250 young people between them, on the projects below.
+Between September 2020 and March 2021 these organisations will work with a total of 250 young people.

-If you are interested in participating or finding out more, please email Vicky Long, Cultural Development Manager on email@example.com
+If you are interested in participating or finding out more, please visit our ELEVATE website or email Vicky Long, Cultural Development Manager on firstname.lastname@example.org

 For a flavour of the Elevators’ vision for ELEVATE Neighbourhoods, watch the call out video.